mihirlad55/dwm-ipc/README.md

 - Get the properties of a specific dwm client

-- Subscribe to tag change, selected client change, layout change events, and selected monitor change events.
+- Subscribe to tag change, client focus change, layout change events, monitor focus change events, and focused title change events.

 For more info on the IPC protocol implementation, visit the [wiki](https://github.com/mihirlad55/dwm-ipc/wiki/).